 Compliance Framework: Securities Commission Malaysia (SC) guidelines

-Always engage licensed legal advisors and review audit reports before investing.
-Use verified data from the CoinGabbar exchange listings to vet token projects.
+Always use licensed legal advisors and review audit reports before investing.
+Use verified data from the CoinGabbar exchange listings to check token projects.
 These steps reduce exposure to unregistered offerings and improve portfolio stability.

 Malaysia Blockchain Week acts as a bridge between regional innovators and global investors.
-Entrepreneurs can use it to validate products, expand regionally, or co-develop technologies aligned with Malaysia’s Digital Transformation Roadmap.
-According to BeInCrypto (2025), the event drew over 3,000 participants and 200 partners, making it the largest Malaysia blockchain conference 2024 style summit in the region.
+Entrepreneurs can use it to test products, grow regionally, or co‑develop technologies aligned with Malaysia's Digital Transformation Roadmap.
+According to BeInCrypto (2025), the event drew over 3,000 participants and 200 partners.
+That makes it the largest Malaysia blockchain conference 2024 style summit in the region.

 Networking Scale: 3,000+ participants, 200+ partners